Gae Margaret Pincus

 Gae always remembered to buy me something special when she went overseas for work - not necessary, but always appreciated by me.

-Selected Resources: Interview with Gae Margaret Pincus, lawyer [sound recording] / interviewer, Sara Dowse, 2002, ORAL TRC 4851; National Library of Australia, Oral History and Folklore Collection; Kerwin, Hollie and Rubenstein, Kim, 'Law', in The Encyclopedia of Women and Leadership in Twentieth-Century Australia, Judith Smart and Shurlee Swain (eds), Australian Women's Archives Project, 2014, http://www.womenaustralia.info/leaders/biogs/WLE0624b.htm; Trainor, Gabrielle and Baker, Carole, 'Gae Pincus, contributed to advancement of women's affairs and consumer law', in The Sydney Morning Herald, 11 November 2016, http://www.smh.com.au/comment/obituaries/gae-pincus-contributed-to-advancement-of-womens-affairs-and-consumer-law-20161110-gsn0v0.html; Biographical cuttings on Gae Pincus, public servant (NLA Newspapers Collection), http://trove.nla.gov.au/work/35911568; obituary contributed online via Sydney Morning Herald (http://www.legacy.com/guestbooks/smh-au/gae-pincus-condolences/181086530?cid=full) 22 August 2016 by Cathie Humphries, reproduced with permission Cathie Humphries.
+Sources used to compile this entry: Interview with Gae Margaret Pincus, lawyer [sound recording] / interviewer, Sara Dowse, 2002, ORAL TRC 4851; National Library of Australia, Oral History and Folklore Collection; Kerwin, Hollie and Rubenstein, Kim, 'Law', in The Encyclopedia of Women and Leadership in Twentieth-Century Australia, Judith Smart and Shurlee Swain (eds), Australian Women's Archives Project, 2014, http://www.womenaustralia.info/leaders/biogs/WLE0624b.htm; Trainor, Gabrielle and Baker, Carole, 'Gae Pincus, contributed to advancement of women's affairs and consumer law', in The Sydney Morning Herald, 11 November 2016, http://www.smh.com.au/comment/obituaries/gae-pincus-contributed-to-advancement-of-womens-affairs-and-consumer-law-20161110-gsn0v0.html; Biographical cuttings on Gae Pincus, public servant (NLA Newspapers Collection), http://trove.nla.gov.au/work/35911568; obituary contributed online via Sydney Morning Herald (http://www.legacy.com/guestbooks/smh-au/gae-pincus-condolences/181086530?cid=full) 22 August 2016 by Cathie Humphries, reproduced with permission Cathie Humphries.

 Prepared by Larissa Halonkin and Cathie Humphries